 Break-Even Point in Sales

-The break-even point in sales is a situation in which a company has no profits or losses or otherwise, is the sales level which makes zero profit.
-Any sale, above the break-even point represents a company's profit.
+losses or otherwise, is the sales level which makes zero profit.
+Any sale, above the break-even point represents a

-To calculate the break-even point of a company with multiple product lines, we use, as a mean to simplify, the concept of contribution margin (CM) rather than the unit contribution margin.
+To calculate the break-even point of a company with multiple product lines, we use, as a mean to simplify, the concept

-The contribution margin is the difference in value or percentage, between the sales and the sum of the direct variable cost and variable expenses and shows the revenue contribution to cover fixed costs and expenses.
+The contribution margin is the difference in value or percentage, between the sales and the sum of the direct variable

 See example: